 Aesthetic Appeal

 Typography is an essential element of your website’s visual design.
-It can set the tone of your site and evoke certain emotions, making it an integral part of your branding strategy.
-Consistent with your brand’s typography aesthetic can help make the customers remember the business.
+It sets the tone of your site and evokes specific emotions, making it a crucial part of your branding strategy.
+Consistency with your brand’s typographic style helps customers remember your business.

 Web Design Typography Terms